-While this can seem expensive, it is a vital feature of the home.
+While this can seem expensive, it is an important feature of the home.

 Other exterior finishes include openings in your home, like doorways, windows, and the garage.

 You will also want to have a $1,000 “cushion” that will allow you to go over budget if necessary.